-It would be the first time in the history of aviation.
+It would be the first time in aviation history.

 Not a small record.
 On the other hand, if the SolarStratos project is to triumph it faces enormous challenges.
-To reach 18.000 meters in an unpressurized plane (usually a feat for stealth aircraft) the solar plane and its pilot will be subjected to temperatures of -70 degrees.
+To reach 18.000 meters in a non-pressurized plane (usually a feat for stealth aircraft) the solar plane and its pilot will be subjected to temperatures as low as -70 degrees.

 Domjan will also have to wear a pressurized spacesuit for the five-hour flight.
 It will take two hours to reach the stratosphere, 15 minutes face to face with the stars and then three hours to descend.
 At that altitude, Domjan will be able to see the curvature of the planet.

 "Our goal is to demonstrate that current technology and solar energy offer us the possibility to go beyond what fossil fuels offer "Said Domjan.
 "We will be able to fly where no internal combustion engine or jet engine can run and allow for extended flight."

 In its embryonic state, the idea first arose when Domjan was completing his solar circumnavigation aboard his boat from 2010 to 2012.